stolostron/application-ui/tests/cypress/README.md

 ### Adding Private Credentials

-There are two ways of adding private credentials.
+There are two ways of adding private credentials when inserting new subscriptions to existing applications.

-#The easier way
+#### The easier way

 - You could fill the corresponding credentials in either config.func.yaml or config.e2e.yaml, depending on which test mode you are running.

-#The hard way
+#### The hard way

 - OR You could export the env variables
   - `export GITHUB_PRIVATE_URL=${YOUR_PRIVATE_GIRHUB_URL}`